 dfdl:lengthKind 'explicit'

 When lengthKind='explicit' the length of the item is given by the dfdl:length property, and is measured in units given by dfdl:lengthUnits.
 Used on parsing and unparsing.

+When unparsing an element with dfdl:lengthKind ‘explicit’ and where dfdl:length is an expression, then the data in the Infoset is treated as variable length and not fixed length.
+The behaviour is the same as dfdl:lengthKind ‘prefixed’.
+See Section 12.3.4.

+When parsing, data is extracted without regard to any in-scope delimiters.